-A high-risk score does not necessarily mean that an office is managed ineffectively or that it is not functioning properly, but merely indicates that the services or functions are inherently high-risk activities due to large expenditures or revenues, large amounts of cash, public interest, missioncritical operations, or support for other critical internal operations.
+A high-risk score does not necessarily mean that an office is managed ineffectively or that it is not functioning properly, but merely indicates that the services or functions are inherently high-risk activities due to large expenditures or revenues, large amounts of cash, public interest, mission-critical operations, or support for other critical internal operations.
 The overall results identify the areas of activities with the highest risk factors, as described above, that may warrant or benefit from additional management action or Audit Services review.

-The areas of higher risk include the Office of Finance, Office of School Administration and the Office of Human Resources.
-Audit resource days have been included in the FY20 Annual Plan of Audits in areas of district operations in each of these higher-risk areas.
+The areas of higher risk include the Office of Finance, Office of Communications and School Performance, Office of School Administration and the Office of Human Resources.
+Audit resource days have been included in the FY22 Annual Plan of Audits in the higher-risk areas of district operations.